Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Install.md

 ![image](https://media.discordapp.net/attachments/1145403759082606732/1145411552292372540/image.png)

-Wildlander requires Anniversary edition update of skyrim SE (version 1.6.640 at time of writing), If you get any of the following - update your Skyrim.
-If you have used Halgari's downgrade patcher - you will need to validate your game fields from Steam > Right Click > Properties > Local files tab.
+Wildlander requires Anniversary edition update of skyrim SE (version 1.6.640 at time of writing), If you get any of the following - you will most likely need to downgrade your installation.

-If Skyrim has updated recently - then it might require the list to be recompiled to cope with these changes.
-Staff will typically put the list into maintenance if this is the case.
+Skyrim has updated recently -  it will require the list to be recompiled to cope with these changes.

 - Unable to download Skyrim.ccc
 - Unable to download SkyrimSE.exe